Quick Answer

 - Finish transactions smoothly

-Efficiency reads as respect.
+Efficiency often reads as respect.

 What NOT to Do